uosyph/GovServicesPortal/README.md

 These features collectively provide a comprehensive platform for users to access government services conveniently and securely, while administrators can manage various aspects of the system.

+## Technical Stack

+- **Python**: Used as the primary programming language for backend development.

+- **Flask**: Utilized as the web framework for building the application's backend.

+- **SQLAlchemy**: Integrated for database management and interaction with the relational database.

+- **MySQL**: Employed as the database management system for storing application data.

+- **HTML/CSS/JavaScript**: Utilized for frontend development to create the user interface and enhance user experience.

+- **Jinja**: Integrated for template rendering within Flask for dynamic content generation.

+- **Bootstrap**: Utilized for frontend styling and layout design to ensure responsiveness and consistency.

+- **Gunicorn**: Utilized as the WSGI HTTP server for serving the Flask application in production.

+This technical stack represents the tools and technologies employed in the development and deployment of the Government Services Online Portal.

 ## Acknowledgement